komejo/d8-theming-guide/README.md

 ## Typos

-Since this text is constantly in progress - it still contains (a lot) of typos.
+Since this text is constantly in progress - it still contains some typos.
 Sorry about that :)

 ## Demo code